ashapir0/rcos-status-updates/spring_2019/week_11.md

 Josh and I plan on working on OSS well into the future (to be used as a library in our own personal projects).
 I look forward to keeping RCOS in the loop and potentially recruiting new members to work with us in the future.

 ### My Contributions
 In addition to working with Josh in the experimental repository and preparing our frontend demonstration, I spent much of my time formalizing Josh's logic into an end-user library.
-I also implemented serveral commands, although I didn't get around to implementing all of the responses due to some bugs.
+I also implemented several commands, although I didn't get around to implementing all of the responses due to some bugs.

 I'd like to move our frontend demo into an examples section of the mono-repo in the future.